JoseFArvizu/Multiple_Linear_Regression/README.md

 - Handle categorical variables using encoding techniques.
 - Split data into training and testing sets.
 - Fit and evaluate the regression model.
-- Perform backward elimination (in Python) to optimize the model.
+- Perform backward elimination (in R) to optimize the model.

 ## 🧪 Technologies Used